-Syracuse University Literacy Corps (SULC) tutors must give their site supervisor/teachers some forms throughout a semester as a SULC tutor.
-Within two weeks of beginning tutoring, a Tutoring Agreement must be filled out by the tutor and the site supervisor.
-This form is used to finalize which classrooms and teachers a tutor has been assigned to, what that site supervisor's signature looks like, and to confirm that a tutor communicated with the site supervisor about their weekly schedule.
+Syracuse University Literacy Corps (SULC) tutors must give their Site Supervisor/Teachers some forms throughout a semester as a SULC tutor.
+Within two weeks of beginning tutoring, a Tutoring Agreement must be filled out by the tutor and the Site Supervisor.
+This form is used to finalize which classroom and Site Supervisor a tutor has been assigned to, what that Site Supervisor's signature looks like, and to confirm that a tutor communicated with the Site Supervisor about their weekly schedule.
 Timesheets also cannot be processed without this form completed.
 Tutors can find an example of a Tutoring Agreement on page 28.